irssi/irssi.github.io/documentation/settings/index.markdown

 > When turned on, a quit message will only be shown once.
 Otherwise it will be displayed in every window you share with the quitter.

-{:#term_auto_detach}
-` term_auto_detach = OFF `

-> Automatically detach from the terminal when it disappears.
->
-> This doesn't actually work.
-Or if it does, there's currently no way to re-attach to the terminal.
-It may be useful for setting up daemons where you don't want to run nohup or screen, however.

 {:#term_charset}
 ` term_charset = US-ASCII `